The rational homology of spaces of long links

-In the second part of this proof, we are going to show (since the totalization $\mbox{Tot}(A(X_{\bullet}))$ is weakly equivalent to the homotopy limit of the $\Delta$-diagram $A(X_{\bullet})$ in chain complexes) that the right hand side of (\ref{eq2_prop}) is quasi-isomorphism to the homotopy limit of a certain $\Delta$-diagram.
-From now and in the rest of this proof, the standard simplicial set $\Delta^p_{\bullet}$ will be viewed as a simplicial object in $\Gamma$, where the base point of $\Delta^p_k=\underset{\Delta}{\mbox{hom}}([k], [p])$ is taken to be the null morphism.
+In the second part of this proof, we are going to show, since the totalization $\mbox{Tot}(A(X_{\bullet}))$ is weakly equivalent to the homotopy limit of the $\Delta$-diagram $A(X_{\bullet})$ in chain complexes, that the right hand side of (\ref{eq2_prop}) is quasi-isomorphic to the homotopy limit of a certain $\Delta$-diagram.
+For the rest of this proof, the standard simplicial set $\Delta^p_{\bullet}$ will be viewed as a simplicial object in $\Gamma$, where the base point of $\Delta^p_k=\underset{\Delta}{\mbox{hom}}([k], [p])$ is taken to be the null morphism.
 We denote by $s\Gamma$ the category of simplicial objects in $\Gamma$, and by $N$ the Dold-Kan normalization functor.
 Let us consider the pair of contravariant functors

 We want to build a natural weak equivalence between these two functors.
 So let $r_+ \in \Gamma$ be a finite pointed set.
 Then the simplicial structure of $X_{\bullet}$ induces a simplicial structure on $\underset{\Gamma}{\mbox{hom}}(r_+, X_{\bullet})$.
 By Yoneda's lemma, we have for each $p \geq 0$ the following isomorphism